This page is from APP, the official source of professional practice for policing.

 - their observation and assessment of the situation

-- their perception of any imminent threat
+- their perception of any real and immediate threat

 - their understanding of the wider police operation